JasonHorsleyTech/notes/PhpXdebugVim.md

 > sudo system apache2 restart

+* Add Vdebug to the plugin list, or just copy your vimrc from git and pluginstall
 * Open the vim script in question, F5, vim is waiting for a connection, refresh .php page

-All that stuff about DBGp plugin and python signs...
 This works fine with a regular apt-get install vim build